Backstepping Temporal Difference Learning: Appendix

 By Borkar and Meyn theorem in~\Cref{borkar_meyn_lemma}, we can readily prove the convergence of~\Cref{algo:tdc++2}. \begin{theorem} Consider~\Cref{algo:tdc++2}.
 Under the step-size condition~(\ref{cond:robbins_monro_step_size}) and if \(\eta\) satisfies~(\ref{ineq:meai_eta}), then \(\xi_k \to \xi^*\) as \( k \to \infty \) with probability one, where \(\xi^*\) is the TD fixed point in~(\ref{eq:td_fixed_point}). \end{theorem}

 Here, we present experimental results on TDC++ with nonlinear terms.
 As shown in below, replacing simple regularization term \( \lambda_k \) with Relu function increases the performance.
-We set \( \kappa=1,\eta=1,\beta=1 \) and step-size a s 0.01.
+We set \( \kappa=1,\eta=1,\beta=1 \) and step-size as 0.01.
 When \(f\) is Relu and LeakyRelu, we call it TDCRelu and TDCLeaky respectively.